Diploma Course

 • Asian Church History

-World Religions Module:
+Module 6 – World Religions

 Knowing the theological underpinnings and worldviews of the world’s major religions, like Islam, Buddhism, and Hinduism, is crucial to engaging these religious groups.
 For church leaders, Christians, missionaries, or anybody involved in Christian ministry to meaningfully engage people from these major religions, it is necessary to fully understand their history, theology, culture, and points of view.